 In other words, you will be able to strike the iron while it's hot.

 Automating your email nurture campaign beyond just sending an email and opening that conversation will also help you improve your content marketing and customer service overall.

-Chatbots give your leads and customers the opportunity to share their feelings and opinions instantly when the experience is fresh in their memory.
-Hence, they provide access to more in-depth qualitative data not just about your leads but about the efficacy of your funnel and quality of your service.
+Chatbots give your potential customers the opportunity to share their feelings and opinions instantly when the experience is fresh in their memory.
+Hence, they provide access to more in-depth qualitative data not just about your leads but about the efficacy of your marketing funnel, sales process and quality of your service.

 Obtaining this feedback through a conversational chatbot survey gives you an edge against your competition.
-Thus, even if you don’t start off with the best email nurture campaign strategy you are more likely to improve and succeed in the long term.
+Thus, even if you don’t start off with the best drip campaign strategy you are more likely to improve and succeed in the long term.